smguilia/overview-1/whats-new/index.md

 If you're looking for updates for the services that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

-## Introducing Status 2.0
+## Enhancements to the {{site.data.keyword.Bluemix_notm}} Status page
 {: #status-page-enhance}

 New as of: 4 December 2020

-IBM Cloud users now can visit a brand-new simplified [Status page](https://cloud.ibm.com/status?selected=status), where they can find relevant information easier.
-Customers will notice enhanced feedback loops, deeper customization, clear availability status, and more timely notifications about any occurring issues.
-For more information about the page, see the [Viewing cloud status page](https://cloud.ibm.com/docs/get-support?topic=get-support-viewing-cloud-status).
+You can now experience an enhanced version of the Status page in the {{site.data.keyword.Bluemix_notm}} console that offers reduced time to visibility of issues, as well as more detailed and up-to-date status information.
+For more information, see [Viewing cloud status](/docs/get-support?topic=get-support-viewing-cloud-status).

 ## Support for U2F MFA and other MFA methods
 {: #mfa-hardware}